 What is the safest private jet?

+At this point, you might be wondering, what private jet has the best safety record?
 At Stratos, our answer is always the same: all of them.
 That’s because every plane we use has passed through some of the most rigorous safety standards in the industry.
+We take private jet charter safety seriously.
 Whether you’re chartering a small turboprop like the Pilatus PC-12 or a Gulfstream G650, you can trust you’re soaring in some of the safest aircraft in the skies.

 Chartering a private jet with Stratos

 At Stratos, we only work with the best, and safest, private jet operators in the industry.
-Before we work with an operator, we pre-screen their operational history, aircraft, crew and scheduling personnel as part of our Approved Vendor program.
+Before we work with an operator, we pre-screen their operational history, private jet safety record, crew and scheduling personnel as part of our Approved Vendor program.
 We also use ARGUS and Wyvern third-party auditing firms.

 As advocates for your safety, we continue to audit even the most reputable air carriers.
 When a high-quality operator assigns a crew that doesn’t meet our minimum requirements—often so that low-time pilots can gain experience—we advocate on your behalf to ensure you always have the most experienced crew, while the other team gets their training on other brokers’ flights.